Oldman10000/ski-carinthia/README.md

 I used two front end APIs in this project, [LeafletJS](https://leafletjs.com/) for the maps and [AccuWeather](https://developer.accuweather.com/) for the weather information.

 LeafletJS was recommended to me by my mentor Tim, as I had initially planned on using Google Maps as taught on the Code Institute course.
-LeafletJS turned out to be incredibly easy to implement, and allowed me to use a custom map of Austria from [basemap.at](https://www.basemap.at) and add custom map pins with popups.
+LeafletJS turned out to be incredibly easy to implement and allowed me to use a custom map of Austria from [basemap.at](https://www.basemap.at) and add custom map pins with popups.
 I added map references to each 'resort' model, which allowed me to iterate through each to add the pins in the correct locations programmatically.

 The AccuWeather API allows a user to pull the current and future weather conditions for anywhere in the world.
-I used their [5 day forecast](https://developer.accuweather.com/accuweather-forecast-api/apis/get/forecasts/v1/daily/5day/%7BlocationKey%7D) API, using the map references for each resort to get the correct location.
+I used their [5-day forecast](https://developer.accuweather.com/accuweather-forecast-api/apis/get/forecasts/v1/daily/5day/%7BlocationKey%7D) API, using the map references for each resort to get the correct location.
 There is a vast amount of information available from this API, I only scratched the surface of the possible information just getting the dates, temperature, icon number, description and snow levels.
-For the icons themselves I used free icons downloaded from [adamwhitcroft.com](https://adamwhitcroft.com).
+For the icons themselves, I used free icons downloaded from [adamwhitcroft.com](https://adamwhitcroft.com).

 ### QR Code

 As mentioned above, the checkout success/order history detail page shows a dynamically created QR code.
 The QR is generated using code from [this project](https://davidshimjs.github.io/qrcodejs/) by David Shim.
 Scanning the code will just take the user to the same checkout success page they are on, however it also serves as a 'proof of purchase' to redeem ski passes from the relevant ticket office.
-Originally I had planned to include the QR code in the order confirmation email, unfortunately I was unable to get the JavaScript elements to function when embedded in the confirmation email body so just included the link in text form.
+Originally I had planned to include the QR code in the order confirmation email, unfortunately, I was unable to get the JavaScript elements to function when embedded in the confirmation email body so just included the link in text form.

 ### Future Features

-I will define below a few nice future features for the site which I either didn't have the technical knowhow to implement, or ideas which came to me upon completion of the project.
-Or otherwise ideas which were impractical due to the nature the project being academic rather than an official site.
+I will define below a few nice future features for the site which I either didn't have the technical know-how to implement, or ideas that came to me upon completion of the project.
+Or otherwise, ideas that were impractical due to the nature of the project being academic rather than an official site.

-* It would be nice if users could buy a skiing ticket for a specific day rather than it being 'valid for any day'.
-Even nicer would be if the available dates were limited to the dates a resort is open, as it would be impractical to buy a skiing ticket in mid summer for example, as the resort would be closed.
+* It would be nice if users could buy a skiing ticket for a specific day rather than it being 'valid for any day.
+Even nicer would be if the available dates were limited to the dates a resort is open, as it would be impractical to buy a skiing ticket in mid-summer for example, as the resort would be closed.

 * For users to have 'membership levels' as part of their account.
-For example users could pay an annual subscription fee, for which they receive added benefits i.e. discounted ski passes, or a limited amount of free guest passes etc.
+For example, users could pay an annual subscription fee, for which they receive added benefits i.e. discounted ski passes, or a limited amount of free guest passes etc.

 * Ski shop.
 The site could sell skiing equipment, merchandise etc. There could be a tie in with local ski shops - i.e. most resorts will have a ski shop nearby where visitors can either purchase or hire ski equipment and it would be nice to have a collaboration with those.
 Users with a higher membership level as defined above could have discounted prices.

 * For the blogs section to be more closely tied to the resorts section.
-For example, on the resort detail page for a particular resort one could access all blogs which relate to that particular resort.
+For example, on the resort detail page for a particular resort, one could access all blogs which relate to that particular resort.

 ## Device and Browser Testing